aquaproj/aquaproj.github.io/docs/reference/usage.md

    version                Show version
-   cp                     Copy executable files in a directory root-dir               Output the aqua root directory (AQUA_ROOT_DIR) update-checksum        Create or Update aqua-checksums.json remove, rm             Uninstall packages update, up             Update registries and packages help, h                Shows a list of commands or help for one command
+   cp                     Copy executable files in a directory root-dir               Output the aqua root directory (AQUA_ROOT_DIR) update-checksum, upc   Create or Update aqua-checksums.json remove, rm             Uninstall packages update, up             Update registries and packages help, h                Shows a list of commands or help for one command